TheLiveitup34/BitTrey/README.md

 pip install -r requirements.txt
 # open up the main.py file with your favorite text editor and uncomment these line of code

-uncomment if you need to run it on a different port also doesnt allow reload on modification of a file if __name__ == "__main__":
+if __name__ == "__main__":
     uvicorn.run(app, host="0.0.0.0", port=69)